ansys/grantami-bomanalytics/doc/source/api/query_type_differences.rst

 In the sections below, the following structure is used as an example:

-* A part record, which links to...
+* A part record, which links to

-  * A part record which contains a substance declaration,...
+  * A part record which contains a substance declaration,
-  * A material record which contains a substance declaration, and...
+  * A material record which contains a substance declaration, and
-  * A specification record, which links to...
+  * A specification record, which links to

     * A specification record which contains a substance declaration.